Ruby array methods: map, select, reduce, and more

 sort_by

 sort_by sorts elements based on a value you extract from each one.
-It’s cleaner and faster than using sort with a manual comparison block.
+It is cleaner and faster than using sort with a manual comparison block because it calls the extraction block once per element instead of once per comparison.

 words = ["banana", "apple", "cherry", "date"]